 The landlocked country of Paraguay may not be the first place you consider when expanding your business internationally.
-However, this South American powerhouse is becoming a popular choice for savvy entrepreneurs looking to increase their brand presence in LATAM markets.
+However, this South American powerhouse is becoming a popular choice for savvy entrepreneurs looking to increase their brand presence in LATAM markets, and, declaring your business taxes in Paraguay might just be your best option.

-Paraguay is an attractive country to set up in.
-This is because of its ease of access, and rapidly growing middle class boosting expenditure and growth.
-Paraguay’s straightforward tax requirements and relaxed stance on maintaining a presence in the country make it the perfect option for digital nomads when deciding how to declare taxes.
+Setting up a business in Paraguay is an attractive option, this is because of its ease of access, and rapidly growing middle class boosting expenditure and growth.
+Paraguay’s straightforward tax requirements and relaxed stance on maintaining a presence in the country make it the perfect option for digital nomads.
+This is clear when deciding how to declare taxes in Paraguay.

 The corporate income tax is applicable to all companies no matter what practices they are involved in.
 This will be the most constant cost and sits at a standard rate.